wolberine/docs/markdown/reference/cloud/embedded.md

 On error, a different message may be returned, or the connection may simply be closed with no response.

+Note that the "From Number" on the SMS will be one of Hologram's cloud phone numbers unless you purchased a phone number for the device.

+All messages sent through this method will be saved into your Data Logs for the device with the `_SMSOVERIP_` tag

 #### Example

 Using the Unix *netcat* command, send the SMS message "Hello, SMS!" to `+1-312-555-1212`.